- April 22, 2012

 - County Help

-It is an honor to serve the great citizens of Cannon, Clay, DeKalb, Macon, Smith and Wilson counties, as well as the entire state of Tennessee as 1st Vice Chair of the Transportation & Safety Committee and the Energy, Agriculture & Natural Resources Committee.
+It is an honor to serve the citizens of Cannon, Clay, DeKalb, Macon, Smith and Wilson counties, as well as the entire state of Tennessee as 1st Vice Chair of the Transportation & Safety Committee and the Energy, Agriculture & Natural Resources Committee.
+And you can always rest assured that I will never compromise my values, and will always vote my conscience and in the best interest of the great citizens of this district.

-Thank you for your continued support, and I look forward to continuing to serve you this year.”
+Thank you for your support, and I look forward to serving you this year and for years to come.”

 Legislative Office:(615) 741-2421 email@example.com